fredrikaverpil/multipr/README.md

 > [!TIP]
 >
-> You can execute a script on your machine which performs the search-replace.
+> You can execute a script on your machine which performs the search-replace
-> This is especially nice when you need to apply more logic than just replacing
+> (replace the `sed` command with e.g. `python3 script.py`.
+This is especially
-> a string.
+> nice when you need to apply more logic than just replacing a string.

 ## Development and contribution